Haddox/score_monomeric_designs/README.md

 ## Organization of code

 * `scripts/`: is a directory with a series of `Python` scripts that encode the scoring pipeline.
+  * `sidechain_TdS_values.csv`: a file with estimates for losses in side-chain entropy upon folding, taken from Table 1 of Doig et al., 1995, Protein Science.
 * `test_scoring.ipynb`: a notebook that runs the pipeline on ten structures from Rocklin et al., and then checks to see that the results from the pipeline match the results of the publication.
 * `environment.yml`: a file listing a number of dependecies that are installable via `Conda` (see below).